-Coke Ovens Main Doors Total Main Doors % Leveller Doors Total Leveller Doors % Battery
+Coke Ovens Battery Main Doors Total Main Doors % Leveller Doors Total Leveller Doors %

-5 5 3.8 3 4.5
+5 4 3.0 3 4.5

-6 7 3.5 4 4.0
+6 6 3.0 4 4.0

-7A 6 6.0 3 6.0
+7A 5 5.0 3 6.0

 - O4.5 The Licensee must once daily complete a survey of visible emissions from the main doors, leveller doors, lids and valve boxes/goosenecks, on all operating Coke Oven Batteries on the premises.
 The survey is to be carried out according to Standard Procedure SP-CB-2BATINS-105 a copy of which has been made available to the Authority from the Licensee.
-The daily results must be kept on a computer system and made available to any authorised officer of the Authority on request and must be included in the 'Annual Monitoring Report' required to be submitted to the Authority. - O4.6 Any open Coke Ovens standpipe must be ignited within 30 seconds unless there is insufficient gas evolved to sustain combustion. - O4.7 Visible emissions from charging cars installed on Nos 5 and 6 Coke Ovens Batteries must not last more than 60 seconds for any single charge for greater than 5 per cent of total charges for each battery on a weekly basis.
-For this purpose the charging cycle time for each oven shall be taken as starting from the first operation of the charger in preparing to charge the oven till the last operation by the charger sealing the oven after charging the oven.
-For the purpose of this condition "weekly" shall mean the period from any Friday to the following Thursday. - O4.8 New arisings of Coke Ovens Gas Mains Solids must be stored internally in sealed and bunded areas. - O4.9 No more than 50 tonnes of dewatered COG solids may be stored on the premises at any time. - O4.10 ENERGY SERVICES PACKAGE BOILERS Natural gas is the only fuel that is approved to be combusted in the No 2 Blower Station, 11 and 12 Boiler Stacks (ID 138 and 139). - O4.11 BASIC OXYGEN STEELMAKING (BOS) - O4.12 There must be no more than four significant emissions of dust from the roof of the BOS building per month and no more than 15 significant emissions of dust from the roof of the BOS building during the licence reporting period.
+The daily results must be kept on a computer system and made available to any authorised officer of the Authority on request. - O4.6 Any open Coke Ovens standpipe must be ignited within 30 seconds unless there is insufficient gas evolved to sustain combustion. - O4.7 Visible emissions from charging cars installed on Numbers 5 and 6 Coke Ovens Batteries must not last more than 60 seconds for any single charge for greater than 5% of total charges for each battery per week.
+Charge car visible emissions of duration greater than 5 minutes will be excluded from these weekly limits and must be reported separately to the EPA at the routine Cokemaking liaison meetings. - Note: The charging cycling time for each oven shall betaken as starting from the first operation of the charger in preparing to charge the oven till the last operation by the charger sealing the oven after charging the oven. - Note: "Week" shall mean the period from any Friday to the following Thursday. - O4.8 New arisings of Coke Ovens Gas Mains Solids must be stored internally in sealed and bunded areas. - O4.9 No more than 50 tonnes of dewatered COG solids may be stored on the premises at any time. - O4.10 ENERGY SERVICES PACKAGE BOILERS Natural gas is the only fuel that is approved to be combusted in the No 2 Blower Station, 11 and 12 Boiler Stacks (ID 138 and 139). - O4.11 BASIC OXYGEN STEELMAKING (BOS)

+O4.12 There must be no more than four significant emissions of dust from the roof of the BOS building per month and no more than 15 significant emissions of dust from the roof of the BOS building during the licence reporting period.